Cordoba – three cultures

 - From March to June, the street kiosks offer fresh snails, prepared according to several different recipes.
 During this period of the year, orange trees bloom in the city, so the air is saturated with the smell of this fruit.

 - During Easter, the Spanish celebrate the entire Holy Week.
 It is a period that is famous mainly for mysteries, self-flagellation of martyrs and mystical processions passing through the streets of cities.
 The processions are colourful and very loud.
 On the streets of Spanish cities, there are so-called “pasos” huge platforms depicting religious scenes and accompanying hooded members of various religious brotherhoods.
 Every year, during this period, numerous tourists come to Spain to take part in these ceremonial events.
-Worth to know, that prices for accommodation, food and transport in this period of the year can be doubled.
+Worth knowing that prices for accommodation, food and transport in this period of the year can be doubled.

 - May in Cordoba marks the beginning of the summer fiestas: festival Cruzes de Mayo – on patios and squares, the inhabitants are erecting crosses decorated with fresh flowers and colourful scarves.
 Typical tapas and wine are served, flamenco music resounds around.
 People are dancing and having fun on the streets on that day.
 Fiesta de Los Patios – is a local competition for the most nicely landscaped and floral patio in the city, and Feria de Cordoba – a festival of dance and flamenco music.